Birmingham 2022 Queen’s Baton Relay to visit Lichfield District

 “Whilst the Baton has been travelling across the Commonwealth, we have worked closely with Local Authorities in England to devise a route that engages with hundreds of communities, passing sport venues, historic sites, local schools and Areas of Outstanding Natural Beauty.

 “Yet the Queen’s Baton Relay is far more than just a journey.
 It symbolises connecting people from every corner of the Commonwealth, celebrates Batonbearers who take on challenges, and marks the countdown to the biggest sporting event in West Midlands history.
 And by the time the Baton returns to England for the final leg, 71 nations and territories will have already experienced the magic that comes with it.

 “We hope that communities across the country join the excitement, attend events near them, line the streets to cheer on our incredible Batonbearers and celebrate the Birmingham 2022 Commonwealth Games.”

 Commonwealth Games Federation President Dame Louise Martin DBE said:

 “The Queen’s Baton Relay symbolises hope, solidarity and collaboration across the Commonwealth at a time when it is needed most.
 It continues to inspire people wherever it goes and creates huge excitement for Birmingham 2022 as it journeys towards the Commonwealth Games Opening Ceremony on July 28.”

-For more information on the Queen’s Baton Relay, visit here.
+For more information visit the Queen’s Baton Relay website.